jajukajulz/CoToken/README.md

 # CoToken
-Fixed supply ERC20 token (fungible) priced using a token bonding curve.
+Fixed supply ERC20 ownable token (fungible) priced using a token bonding curve.
 Bonding Curves are a method of continous token minting / burning.

 The Token